WHAT IS SEXTECH AND WHY IS IT SUCH A BIG OPPORTUNITY?

-This explains why the SexTech industry is currently estimated at $30 billion and is forecasted to become one of the fastest-growing industries in the next few years, hitting $122.6 billion by 2026.
+This explains why the Sextech industry is currently estimated at $30 billion and is forecasted to become one of the fastest-growing industries in the next few years, hitting $122.6 billion by 2026.

-Bryony Cole says that any technology used in relation to sexuality and dating would be considered as sextech (Tinder included).
+Bryony Cole says that any technology used in relation to sexuality and dating would be considered sextech (Tinder included).
 She also believes that even FaceTime or Skype can be considered as a long-distance relationship sextech.

 For example, an angel investor Laura Behrens Wu says that she perceives investing in sextech like any other investment in healthcare.
 She sees big potential in this segment, comparing it to Headspace or Calm.
 Those who neglect the opportunities that this market represents may regret it in five years.

 In the article for HotTopics, Cindy Gallop speaks of opportunities for entrepreneurs in sextech.
-As an example, she talks about the book ‘Zero To One’ by Peter Thiel where he asks the question: “What valuable company is nobody else building?”
+As an example, she talks about the book ‘Zero To One by Peter Thiel, where he asks the question: “What valuable company is nobody else building?”
 He then explains, “Secrets about people are relatively underappreciated.
 What are people not allowed to talk about?
-What is forbidden or taboo?
+What is taboo?
 The best place to look for secrets is where no one else is looking…People at a successful startup are fanatically right about something those outside it have missed…The best projects are likely to be overlooked, not trumpeted by a crowd; the best problems to work on are often the ones nobody else even tries to solve.”
 If you think about it, sextech fits here like no other industry.

 As Jon Evans wrote on MakeLoveNotPorn, “The internet – and the tech industry as a whole – has essentially polarized into two separate, independent fiefdoms: porn, and non-sexual content.”
-There are huge opportunities and market potential in the ‘in-between’.
+There are huge opportunities and market potential in the ‘in-between.’

 It’s also important to add – the target at the right place with the right message.
-This industry requires getting creative when approaching the market, and finding workarounds for how to raise brand awareness.
+This industry requires getting creative when approaching the market and finding workarounds for how to raise brand awareness.
 Sextech is still associated with something forbidden.
-So when you think about a brand concept of proper words for your product, follow the direction of self-pleasure → self-care, which will evoke positive perception.
+So when you think about a brand concept of proper words for your product, follow the direction of self-pleasure → self-care, which will evoke a positive perception.
 While the model self-pleasure → “adult” → “obscene” may cause negative reactions.
-Take an example of a Wow Tech, provider of sexual health and wellness products.
-Instead of exhibiting at adult trade shows, they chose wellness events, where people practice yoga and mindfulness.
+Take an example of Wow Tech, a provider of sexual health and wellness products.
+Instead of exhibiting at adult trade shows, they chose wellness events to practice yoga and mindfulness.

 Another interesting example is how sexual wellness company Maude promoted their vibrator.
-They simply named it “vibe” as “personal massager”.
+They named it “vibe” as “personal massager.”
 So carefully focus on your target audience and align every aspect of your brand accordingly.

-On May 2nd 2020, Women of Sex Tech held a virtual event to discuss the impact of COVID-19 on the industry.
+On May 2nd, 2020, Women of Sex Tech held a virtual event to discuss the impact of COVID-19 on the industry.
 The keynote speaker was Cindy Gallop, founder of the MakeLoveNotPorn company.
-In her speech, she rejected the idea that robots and any kind of digital contact will be the future of sexuality and intimacy.
+In her speech, she rejected the idea that robots and any digital contact will be the future of sexuality and intimacy.
 On the contrary, she claimed that months of lockdown showed us that human relationships are irreplaceable.
 Tech is just a means to enhance the human experience.
 Gallop also stated that “it’s only when things break down that new tech and ideas emerge.”
 And social isolation has created an utter context for sextech to prosper.